 Several human rights organizations, including Amnesty International and the Committee to Protect Journalists, have called for the U.N. to investigate Khashoggi’s death.

 After speaking with Saudi Arabia's King Salman, President Trump suggested that Khashoggi was targeted by "rogue killers."
-Earlier this week, Trump said that there would be "severe consequences" if it is found that the Saudis murdered Khashoggi, and on Friday the president said that Saudi’s announcement that it had suspects in custody was "a good first step."
+Earlier this week, Trump said that there would be "severe consequences" if it is found that the Saudis murdered Khashoggi.
+On Friday the president said that Saudi Arabia's announcement that it had suspects in custody was "a good first step."

 Khashoggi fled Saudi Arabia in 2017, and had recently been living in the U.S. where he served as an opinion columnist for The Washington Post newspaper, writing critically of the Saudi royal family and Crown Prince Mohammed Bin Salman, and warning of efforts to stifle the free press in the Middle East.